igorcafe/igorcafe/README.md

 ### [xx](https://github.com/igorcafe/xx)

 A colorful tool like `xxd` written in Go.
-Each byte has a unique color.
+Each byte has a unique color, making it easier to spot patterns in the binary.

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/9b58ec7d-7784-4f36-8619-b879a5aaf08b" />